Module 4: Marketing Your Rental Vacancy – LandlordPass

 • ✔ "2-bedroom, 1-bathroom, in-suite laundry, 750 sq ft" — describes property.

-• ✔ "Non-smoking unit" — relates to property condition, not person.
+• ✔ "Non-smoking unit" — relates to property condition, not a person.

 • ✖ "No children" or "No families" — family status is protected.

-• ✖ "Professionals only" — implies discrimination by income source.
+• ✖ "Professionals only" — implies source-of-income discrimination.

 • ✖ "Ideal for single person" — implies marital/family status preference.